Esther de Lange: Political career

 In her parliamentary work, De Lange mostly focused on agriculture, food safety, and sustainability.
 Under the 2009-2014 mandate, she has been actively involved in the revision of the Common Agricultural Policy (CAP).
 De Lange has been acting as rapporteur on the dossier of food labeling and nutrition for special (medical) use in the European Parliament.
 In 2013, De Lange acted as the European Parliament's rapporteur on the issue of food fraud in the EU.

 Following the 2019 elections, De Lange was part of a cross-party working group in charge of drafting the European Parliament's five-year work program on economic and fiscal policies as well as trade.
 De Lange received a total of 402.975 preferential votes during the 2019 European Parliament election.
 Within the centre-right European People's Party Group (EPP) group, De Lange served as one of the deputies of chairman Manfred Weber starting in 2018.
 In her capacity as vice-chair of the EPP Group she headed the working group on Economy and Environment.

 De Lange stepped down as MEP on 15 February 2024 – months before European Parliament elections – to succeed Diederik Samson as head of cabinet of European Commissioner for Climate Action Wopke Hoekstra.
 She became a knight in the Order of Orange-Nassau in November 2024.
 Hoekstra received a second term as European Commissioner in December 2024, when the Second von der Leyen Commission was formed.
 In January 2025, De Lange became head of cabinet of European Commissioner for Agriculture and Food Christophe Hansen.

 Political positions

 De Lange has been outspoken critic of right-wing populist movements in the EU.
-For example, she has repeatedly and publicly indicated frustration at Hungary's Fidesz party, which is part of the EPP.
+For example, she has repeatedly and publicly indicated frustration at Hungary's Fidesz party, which was part of the EPP.
 De Lange also criticizes the lack in understanding for the situation of parents in the European Parliament.
 Members of European Parliament cannot take parental leave, cannot have themselves replaced if they are pregnant or gave birth and are automatically recorded as absent.
 De Lange took her son to then-President of the Parliament Jerzy Buzek when she returned to the European Parliament as an explanation for her absence.